 - Grill slightly vulnerable to rust

-At 19” x 8.2” x 10.2” and 27 lbs, this model is on the larger, heavier side, which can be good or bad depending on how beefy you want your beef-searing grill to be.
-However, that extra poundage isn’t in vain, as its heavy-duty cast iron build makes this offering from Lodge one of the most durable hibachi grills you’re bound to find.
-The construction compromises between a traditional circular style and the rectangular ones on display in this list with an oval design.
+At 19” x 8.2” x 10.2” and 27 lbs, this model is on the larger, heavier side, which can be good or bad depending on how beefy you want your grill to be.
+That extra poundage isn’t in vain, as its heavy-duty cast iron build makes this offering from Lodge one of the most durable hibachi grills.
+The construction compromises between a traditional circular style and the rectangular ones in this list with an oval design.

 Size-wise, this model is large enough to fit several patties, or a couple of steaks alongside some eggs, rice, or veggies.
 If you’re looking for a model big enough to handle a cookout with friends and family, this might be a good choice.
-What’s more, the model cooks very evenly with adjustable temperature control, though the controls can take some getting used to initially.
-The grill must also be seasoned regularly, or it may rust.
+What’s more, the model cooks very evenly with adjustable temperature control, though the controls can take some getting used to.
+The grill must be seasoned regularly or will rust.